Current Affairs-Topics

 Environmental and Social Concerns

 • The GNIP Andaman Nicobar is also under fire for its environmental consequences.
-It threatens rich Andaman Nicobar biodiversity, requiring deforestation of over 130 sq km.
+It threatens the rich Andaman Nicobar biodiversity, requiring deforestation of over 130 sq km.
 The National Green Tribunal GNIP review has taken note of these threats and called for a re-evaluation of the EIA.

-• Moreover, the tribal displacement in Nicobar is a critical issue.
+• Moreover, the tribal displacement in the Nicobar Islands is a critical issue.
 The Shompen and Nicobarese tribes—protected under Indian law—face possible eviction or cultural erosion.
 The environmental impact on Great Nicobar is expected to be long-term and possibly irreversible if not addressed properly.

 Tourism and Economic Angle